LCBC-UiO/noas/doc/usage_quickstart.md

 ### Keep track of your data

-  * When you download a table from NOAS, you may want to download the selectin as well _(1)_.
+  * When you download a table from NOAS, you may want to download the selection as well _(1)_.
 This file contains all info where your data was coming from.
 You can also use it to load a variable selection.

   * When you download data from NOAS, the default filename will contain two 7-digit hex-strings (for example `f288fbd_0d6eef2`).
 The first is the ID of your selection and the second is the ID of the NOAS data state.
 When you rename your files from NOAS, you may want to keep these two IDs.